Achievable logoAchievable logo

 What is the chance of randomly selecting a consonant or the letter A from the alphabet?

-There are 21 consonants in the alphabet and obviously, there is a single letter A. Because this is an OR situation, you should add the probabilities.
-There is a 21/26 chance of selecting a consonant and a 1/26 chance of selecting the letter A. The total probability of selecting either a consonant or A is:
+There are 21 consonants in the alphabet, and there is 1 letter A. Because this is an OR situation, you add the probabilities.
+There is a 21/26 chance of selecting a consonant and a 1/26 chance of selecting the letter A. So the total probability of selecting either a consonant or A is:

 21/26+1/26=22/26=11/13